-The platform introduced the LinkedIn Events feature to help organizations and individuals create or attend events.
-While providing an engaging event experience, it also facilitates maximum reach and helps collect leads from your target audience
+The platform introduced the LinkedIn registration forms feature to help organizations and individuals create or attend events.
+While providing an engaging event experience, it also facilitates maximum reach and helps collect leads from your target audience.

 In this article, we’ll discuss how to nurture a brand or generate demand with your events, and leverage LinkedIn Events as a marketer.
 We’ll also review some integrations to automate your lead management on LinkedIn, such as: